 This diet has several advantages, which can render it appealing and attractive.
 Let’s see some of them below.

-- The decreased production quantity makes life easier and more free.
+The decreased production quantity makes life easier and freer.
 There is less chaos in search of food in this type of diet.

 There is undoubtedly a moment and opportunity to eat low-residue products but this does not necessarily create a sustainable long-term wellness strategy.
 For Optimal health, you have to add fiber to your diet after some time of your recovery.